-The partial hospitalization program at Weill Cornell/NewYork-Presbyterian Hospital offers specialized, intensive treatment to teens and young adults with severe and debilitating anxiety.
+Intensive day treatment or partial hospitalization program.
+The partial hospitalization program at New York-Presbyterian/Weill Cornell offers specialized, intensive treatment to adolescents and young adults with severe and debilitating anxiety.
 The goal is to achieve rapid stabilization of acute symptoms with an emphasis on restoring the patient’s health and preventing future setbacks while the patient continues to reside at home.
 These short-term, full-day treatments are unavailable elsewhere on an outpatient basis and serve as an alternative to, or a step-down from, an inpatient hospitalization program.
 Treatments include individual therapy, group therapy, parent and family meetings, and medication management.
 Aspects of the program include education about psychiatric illness and its treatment, behavior modifications, and coping skills that generate solutions to problems at home, at work, or during life transitions.

-Funding provided by the Youth Anxiety Center to the partial hospitalization program has enabled additional psychologists to join the multi-disciplinary treatment team.
-Drs.
-Angela Chiu, Avital Falk, and Michelle Pelkovitz are experts in research-supported treatments for anxiety, such as cognitive behavioral therapy, dialectical behavior therapy, and exposure and response prevention for obsessive compulsive disorder.
+Funding provided by the Youth Anxiety Center to the partial hospitalization program has enabled additional psychologists to join the multidisciplinary treatment team.
+These doctors are experts in treatments for anxiety, such as cognitive-behavioral therapy, dialectical behavior therapy, and exposure and response prevention for obsessive-compulsive disorder (OCD).

 In addition to providing specific treatment services to older adolescents and young adults with anxiety in the partial hospitalization program, the clinicians train psychiatry residents and social workers in these treatment modalities.